mladeninjac/JavaTicTacToe/README.md

 ## Getting started

 This game works without errors in Visual studio code!
+App is still in progress, so current version is on develop branch, not on main.

 ## Test and Deploy